imrafaelmerino/JIO/README.md

 - **Handling Errors**: A critical aspect of JIO is that `CompletableFuture` can represent both successful and failed computations.
 This approach ensures that errors are treated as first-class citizens, avoiding the need to throw
   exceptions whenever an error occurs.

+- According to Erik Meyer, as mentioned in [this video](https://www.youtube.com/watch?v=z0N1aZ6SnBk), honesty is at the core of functional programming.
+I find this perspective to be quite insightful.
+Latency and failures hold such significance that they should be explicitly denoted in a function or method's signature with the `IO` type.
+Without this distinction, it becomes impossible to differentiate functions that are free from failure and latency from those that aren't, making our code difficult to reason about.

 It's worth noting that JIO utilizes CompletableFuture under the hood but shields the client from having to work with futures and callbacks.
 The JIO API remains functional and expressive, providing a straightforward experience for